What to expect in your first treatment

 Therapy Room

-Acupuncture is generally painless – most people don’t feel the needle at all.
+Acupuncture is generally painless – most people don’t feel the needles at all.
 I will first feel for the point with my fingers then gently insert a very thin, single-use, disposable needle in the point.
 Needles are about the width of a human hair; they are nothing like the things you will have come across at the doctor’s!
 Once the needle is inserted, I may rotate the needle gently with the aim of summoning the Qi to the point.
 This will usually result in a throbbing or bruised sensation which should dissipate within seconds.
 If there is any longer-lasting discomfort you only need let me know and I will remove or reposition the needle.
 There is no reason for you to be in any pain or discomfort.

 Once the needles have been placed they will be left in-situ for 20-30 minutes.
-On the first session I will stay in the room to make sure you are responding well to treatment, but I can sit quietly in the corner if you’d rather relax than chat.
+On the first session I may stay in the room to make sure you are responding well to treatment, but I can sit quietly in the corner if you’d rather relax than chat.
 On future visits I will offer you the choice of my company or some blissful peace and quiet – in my experience what begins as a nice relax listening to the gentle music often turns into a little nap!
 If you choose some quiet time I will just be in the next room and you can summon me back for any reason by calling for me.
 I will make sure you are comfy and warm before I leave you.

 “On future visits I will offer you the choice of my company or some blissful peace and quiet – in my experience what begins as a nice relax listening to the gentle music often turns into a little nap!”

 After the needles have done their work I will remove them and dispose of them.
-You should be feeling very relaxed and perhaps a little floaty so you will be given time to get up and then sit back on the sofa with a glass of water before scheduling future appointments and making payment.
+You should be feeling very relaxed and perhaps a little floaty so you will be given time to get up and then sit back on the chair with a glass of water before scheduling future appointments and making payment.
 We may discuss some things you can do at home to help improve wellness such as dietary advice, exercises or acupressure.

 Therapy Room